2024

 ↑ Styleframing on world building / architectual style.

-Experimenting on combining Acrylic Paint and String on Paper, inspired by Anselm (2023, Wenders, Wim)
+Experimenting on combining Acrylic Paint and String on Linen, inspired by Anselm (2023, Wenders, Wim)

 Working on Sandstone using Hammer and Chisel, further experimenting on compositions and shapes.